Assessment of British Airways Social Media Posts

 According to Luedicke (2011), consumer behaviour is explained as the study of the individuals and the groups which is associated with the activities of purchases and disposal of products that include mental, emotional, and behavioural responses that can precede or follow those certain activities.

 However, there are some external influences on the purchase decision which include culture, sub-culture, reference groups, and social class.
 Moreover, culture satisfies the needs of the customers by offering order, guidance, and direction in different phases of human problems and solving by providing the methods of satisfying personal, social, and physiological needs (Gupta, 2013).
 In addition, the culture of society explains the insights for the specific occasions and the rituals to be followed within the country.

 The first behavioural concept which is to be discussed here for the application is Acculturation which is explained in the next heading.

-In the light of De Juan-Vigaray et al., (2013), the acculturation comprehends the understanding of a new or the foreign culture which comes into subsequent changes in the original culture patterns of different groups.
+In the light of De Juan-Vigaray et al., (2013), acculturation comprehends the understanding of a new or foreign culture that comes into subsequent changes in the original culture patterns of different groups.
 Moreover, it is also explained as the process of psychological, cultural, and social change which stems from the blending between different cultures.
-In addition, the effects of the acculturation can be observed at the multiple levels in the host and native cultures.
+In addition, the effects of acculturation can be observed at multiple levels in the host and native cultures.